Why you should consider consigning

 4. Scott is well known for being honest in describing items resulting in confident absentee bidders

-7. We can find buyers both within the railroad hobby and we extend our advertising to the antique world
+5. We can find buyers both within the railroad hobby and we extend our advertising to the antique world

-10. For buyers, there is no State sales tax in New Hampshire
+6. There is no State sales tax in New Hampshire

 We will pickup your larger consignments

 We will ship internationally.
-We have 21 years experience shipping internationally
+We have 24 years experience shipping internationally

 eBay no longer seems to be the venue of choice for buyers or sellers.
 Over time this has become an increasingly hostile environment for both buyers and sellers.
+Horror stories for both buyers and sellers seem to be the most popular discussion topic at shows and among collectors in general.

 Frequently Asked Questions